khpylon/MachEWidget/README.md

 Thanks to [tonesto7](https://github.com/tonesto7/fordpass-scriptable) for his work on the new widget, and to [dschablowsky](https://github.com/dschablowsky/FordPassWidget) for his work on the original widget, [d4v3y0rk](https://github.com/d4v3y0rk) for finding out the information about the ford api.
+Thanks to [@DevSecOps](https://www.macheforum.com/site/members/devsecops.7076/) for on the [Mach-E Forums](https://www.macheforum.com/site/) for his valuable input and help with updating the appearace of the widget and the premitting the use of the assets from his app.
 Additional thanks to [marco79cgn](https://github.com/marco79cgn) and [Tobias Battenberg](https://github.com/mountbatt) for your widgets.

-Many of the icons used in this app are derived from free ones found on [Icon8](https://icons8.com/); thanks to the original creators.
+A number of the icons used in this app are derived from free ones found on [Icon8](https://icons8.com/); thanks to the original creators.

 ## Disclaimer